Effective June 15, 2021

 For Parents, Legal Guardians, or Caregivers.
 If, as a Caregiver of a Student User, you provided contact information to your school, your account ("Parent Account") will be set up by your Student User's teacher or Partner School.
 At the direction of the Partner School, we may send an invitation to you to log in to your Parent Account via the contact information that your Student User's teacher or Partner School provided to us to set up your Parent Account.
 The invitation may be sent via email or SMS text message.
 [Note: Your carrier may charge you fees for text messages.]
 We may also send you informational text messages, including, but not limited to, messages: (1) providing information related to your child's use of the Services; (2) supplying information that you request; or (3) responding to your inquiries regarding your account or use of the Services.
 If, as a parent/legal guardian of a Student User, you provide your telephone number to your Student User's Partner School, you are consenting to Summit Learning (on behalf of and at the direction of your child's Partner School) sending informational text messages related to the Partner School's mission.
 If, as a parent/legal guardian, you would prefer not to receive our communications, you may opt-out using the instructions contained in these communications.

 11. We Want To Hear From You

 You can also reach us by emailing or writing to the contact information provided in this Summit Learning Help Center Article.

 12. Useful Information Regarding Student Data

-- What Information Does Summit Learning Collect from Students and How Does Summit Learning Use the Information?
+- What Information Does Gradient Learning Collect from Students and How Does Gradient Learning Use the Information?